 - The four walkers of each team must be present to register themselves before the start; as well as on the starting line.

-- Only the teams that have raised the minimum amount of € 1750 for Oxfam-Solidarité profits can start Oxfam Trailwalker.
+- Only the teams that have raised at least € 17.50 for Oxfam-Solidarité profits can start Oxfam Trailwalker: Choose your challenge.

 - Any change in the team composition must be referred at least 5 open days before the starting day.
 All changes requested after this date will be considered as new registering therefore costing € 31 (valid reason excepted).